 “Wow.
 You are so weird.
 Did you know that?”

 It was one of those questions you’re not really meant to answer, but the girl who asked me had a disgusted look on her face as she said the words, and she leaned away from me as though she’d caught a bad smell.
-We were standing in the hallway of our school in a small group, chatting about nothing in particular, what we’d done over the weekend, what we planned to do later after school.
-As I realized her question was directed at me, I felt a warm rush spread through my body and up into my head where it pulsed between my ears like a second heart.
-All at once I was nervous and confused and I tried to play back what it was I had just said, to somehow step outside my body and look myself over to see if there was something unusual about the way I was standing or the clothes I was wearing or the expression on my face.
+We were standing in the hallway of our school in a small group, chatting about nothing in particular: what we’d done over the weekend, what we planned to do after school.
+As I realized her question was directed at me, I felt a warm rush spread through my body and up into my head, where it pulsed between my ears like a second heart.
+All at once I was nervous and confused.
+I tried to play back what it was I had just said, to somehow step outside my body and look myself over to see if there was anything unusual about the way I was standing or the clothes I was wearing or the expression on my face.

 Of course, I couldn’t step outside myself, and I had no idea what I had said or done to make this girl label me as weird.
 But rather than say so, I forced a laugh and told her, “Yeah.”

 This was my first year in an American school.
-Up until recently, I had lived in Hong Kong, attending the same school with the same set of kids for nearly my entire life.
+Until then, I had lived in Hong Kong, attending the same school with the same set of kids.
 Before moving to America, I didn’t think much about how I fit in.
-My world was familiar and I felt more or less comfortable in it.
+My world was familiar, and I felt comfortable in it.
 I knew who I was.
 Or at least, I didn’t question who I was.
 And that can feel like the same thing.

-When I moved to the US to begin boarding school, however, everything changed.
+When I moved to the U.S. and began boarding school, however, everything changed.
 My bed was different, my room was different, the food I ate was different, and the people who sat next to me in class were different.
-But it never occurred to me that I was anything other than the same.
+But it never occurred to me that they would view me as different.

-What I learned that first year is that a great deal about who you are can be impacted by where you are.
-It didn’t at first occur to me to try to fit in with my new classmates because it didn’t occur to me that I would have any reason to try.
+What I learned that first year is that who you are can be impacted by where you are.
+It didn’t occur to me to try to fit in with my new classmates because it didn’t occur to me that I would have any reason to try.
 I’d never had difficulty fitting in before.
-But just a few days after the girl in the hallway told me I was weird, I was hanging out with a new group of friends, all of them laughing at something I’d just said, when one turned to the rest and said to them, “Sean is so weird, right?”
+But just a few days after the girl in the hallway told me I was weird, I was hanging out with a new group of friends, all of them laughing at something I’d just said, when one turned to the rest and said, “Sean is so weird, right?”

-Luckily, that period didn’t last too long.
-For one thing, it was exhausting.
+Luckily, that period didn’t last too long; it was exhausting.
 It takes enough energy just to go to school, do homework, and maintain friendships.
-If you add to that a constant state of investigation into how every word you utter is interpreted by everyone around you, well, you would never have time for anything else.
-More importantly though, I came to realize there really wasn’t much point in it.
-Sure, we all want people to like us, to listen when we talk and laugh when we tell a joke, to respect us and admire us and welcome us when we walk into a room.
-But how much control do any of us really have over how others see us?
+If you add to that a constant state of investigation into how every word you utter is interpreted by those around you, well, there’s no time for anything else.
+More importantly, I came to realize there really wasn’t much point in it.
+Sure, we all want people to like us, but how much control do any of us really have over how others see us?

-Yes, my new school was different from my old school, and my role among my new friends was different than that among my old.
-But at some point, I found myself wondering, was I really going to spend my entire life trying to model myself after whoever was in the same room with me?
-Was I going to let the facial expressions of other people dictate to me who I am?
-I hadn’t really changed since leaving Hong Kong, but if I continued to obsess over what people thought of me, what version of myself would I be left with?
+Yes, my new school was different from my old school, and my role among my new friends was different than it was among my old.
+But at some point, I found myself wondering, Am I really going to spend my life trying to model myself after whoever is in the same room with me?
+Am I going to let the facial expressions of others dictate who I am?
+If I continued to obsess over what people think of me, what version of myself will I be left with?

 Not long ago, I was walking with a friend, telling her a story about something that had happened earlier.
 Suddenly she stopped and turned to face me with a giant smile on her face.
 “You are so weird,” she said.
 “I love it.”
 Once again, I felt a warmth spreading up through my body.
 But this time, it wasn’t a rush of panic, but a blush of happiness and overall well-being: I love it too.